exopacket/aloft/README.md

 A programming language for full stack development with simple object oriented syntax.

 This is a side project.
 Don't intend on it being done anytime soon.
 Feel free, if you're interested in the idea, to pass along ideas or contributions.
+Missing some syntax.
+Based around the simple_language_plugin sample for IntelliJ.
+Using the case-sensitive version speeds up syntax highlighting and verification by a ton.

 ![icon](https://github.com/exopacket/aloft/blob/main/aloft_icon_sm.png)